Ripley, North Yorkshire: History

 The village and castle are privately owned.
 A castle dating from the 15th century, Ripley Castle, has been the home of the Ingilby family for 700 years.
 The present owner is Sir Thomas Ingilby, 6th Baronet (see Ingilby Baronets), the 28th generation.
 The castle, which has a priest hole, is open for public tours.
 The landscaped castle grounds and ornamental lakes are also open to the public.

 Ripley has 55 Grade II Listed buildings and two that are Grade I Listed: Ripley Castle and the "Gatehouse Approximately 80 Metres South of Ripley Castle".

-A 19th century Ingilby tore down the old village, except for the castle and All Saints' Church, Ripley, and modelled it after an Alsatian village with Ripley Town Hall designed in the style of a French "hôtel de ville".
+A 19th century owner, William Amcotts-Ingilby tore down the old village, except for the castle and All Saints' Church, Ripley, and modelled it after an Alsatian village with Ripley Town Hall (reopened 1854) designed in the style of a French "hôtel de ville".

 In March 2017, the village was named number 17 out of the 20 Best Villages in Britain to live in (one of only two in the North of England).